The University of North Carolina at Charlotte

 In early 2019, I was accepted into graduate school to simultaneously pursue a Master's Degree in Cybersecurity, alongside my Bachelor's in Computer Science.

-This past summer I received a full academic scholarship from the National Science Foundation.
+During Summer 2019 I was offered a full academic scholarship from the National Science Foundation.
 The CyberCorps Federal Scholarship for Service is designed to recruit and train the next generation of cybersecurity professionals for employment in the federal government.
 This prestigious award will support me through the completion of graduate school.